 The symposium explored the opportunities for protecting biodiversity that are presented by the region’s rapid growth in transportation, climate adaptation, green infrastructure and open space projects.

-Los Angeles is located within the California Floristic Province, which is globally recognized as one of only 35 biodiversity hotspots on the planet and the only hotspot in the continental United States.
+Los Angeles is located within the California Floristic Province, which is globally recognized as one of the 36 biodiversity hotspots on the planet, joining Houston and Honolulu in the United States.
 What that means is that our region is filled with some of the richest varieties of plants and animals, and, from an ecosystem function point of view, some of the most important.
 The survival and well-being of the City’s residents also depend on ecosystem services provided by biodiversity, including air pollution reduction, water cleansing, and esthetic benefits.
 These services are built directly from an integrated ecosystem of natural biodiversity and sustainable urban landscapes.
 Unfortunately, that hotspot designation also means that our biodiversity is threatened with destruction.

 The good news is, we can do something about it.
 Councilmember Koretz convened a yearlong public Biodiversity Stakeholder group which laid the groundwork for the motion he then authored to catalog, protect and enhance the City’s biodiversity.
 The City Council unanimously approved the motion and, led by LA Sanitation, launched an effort that resulted in the creation of an Expert Biodiversity Council and the eventual publication of a report measuring LA’s biodiversity via the Singapore Index on Cities’ Biodiversity.